 That’s why it’s important to mix things up!
 As one of my favorite bizarre sayings goes: there’s more than one way to skin a cat.
 And there’s certainly more than one way to run a Retrospective.
 The best way to keep Retrospectives productive is to continuously challenge the team to think of solutions in new and interesting ways and create an agile Retrospective format.

 Here are three popular ways to run a Retrospective.

 One of the most straightforward ways to run a Retrospective is the “Start, Stop, Continue” exercise.
 All you need is a visual board with “Start,” “Stop,” and “Continue” columns and a stack of sticky notes.
 Within each column, people write their observations about the Sprint as they relate to the following categories:

 - Stop: actions we should prevent or remove

 - Continue: actions we should keep doing and formalize

 Start by giving your teams a set amount of time (5-10 min) to write and categorize their cards.
-When everyone is done, address each item one by one to allow people time to share input.
+When everyone finishes, address each item one by one to allow people time to share input.
 At the end of the discussion, set up a vote to decide which items are most important.
 Give each team member a set number of items they can vote for (usually three).
 Calculate which items got the most votes selecting the top few (no more than three), and keep those items as your area of focus for the next Sprint.

 Review these areas of focus at the beginning of your next Retrospective to measure their success.
 Incorporate any feedback into your next “Start, Stop, Continue” board.